alexwlchan/alexwlchan.net/src/_articles/2019/2019-03-03-atomic-cross-filesystem-moves-in-python.md

 ---
+layout: article
 date: 2019-03-03 23:48:31 +00:00
-layout: post
+title: Atomic, cross-filesystem moves in Python
 summary: Explaining some code for moving files around in a way that's atomic and works across filesystem boundaries.
-tags:
-  - python
-title: Atomic, cross-filesystem moves in Python
-old_syntax_highlighting: true
+topic: Python
 ---

 If you want to move a file around in Python, the standard library gives you at least two options: [os.rename()](https://docs.python.org/3/library/os.html#os.rename) or [shutil.move()](https://docs.python.org/3/library/shutil.html#shutil.move).